dev-scripts/prakashbhandari.com.np/content/posts/mock-aws-services-in-local-development-environment.md

 **That's it !!!**

 We have successfully created NodeJS app with `LocalStack` emulator for AWS services.
-Here, we have learned how to create S3 buckets list created buckets, and upload file objects to the buckets.
+In this post, we have learned how to create S3 buckets list created buckets, and upload file objects to the buckets.